rendicott/uggly-server/README.md

 7. Navigate the site using the keyboard (e.g., press `a` to go to the about page.)

 # Creating Content
 Check out `hello-world.yml` and `wrap.yml` for some more basic examples.
+Modifying the file that the server started with will trigger a re-serve of the content.
+You'll have to hit refresh (F5) on the client.

+The server tries to parse the file into structs that map very closely to the uggly protocol structs but it doesn't support all of them.
+For, example, Forms would be tricky in a static file because there would be no way to define a handler for the submission.

+However, you should be able to play around with DivBox, TextBlob, and Links to get a feel for the capabilities of the visualizations.